HackerManOSU/TellTail/living document.md

   - Screenshots (if applicable)
   - Browser/device info

-### Known Bugs & Work in Progress ✅ - Covered in Risk Assessment, on-functional Requirements, and Work-in-Progress Features sections.
+### Most Known Bugs & Work in Progress are ✅ - Covered in Risk Assessment, on-functional Requirements, and Work-in-Progress Features sections.
 They list current limitations and ongoing developments.
 - List of current limitations
 - Features still under development

+### Bugs not covered in Risk Assessment
+- Sometimes onnxruntime-web can break randomly, causing the user to reupload their image.
+- Some issues with prediction stability may be due to browser type.
+We are currently trying to replicate this issue with different browsers.
+- Currently, the website's mobile navbar can be clip with other website elements

 ## 3. Developer Documentation
 ### Obtaining the Source Code ✅ - Covered in Git Repository Link and project Setup sections.
 They explain how to clone and access the code.